EatenBaguette/itp/Midterm/README.md

 ![sketch_without_rotation](img/Phase1_01.png)

 Then I rotated it a bunch of times.
 I got lazy and stopped.
 Once I figure out the code, I'll let the computer finish it for me.
-You get the basic idea though.
+Hopefully you get the basic idea though.

 ![sketch_with_rotation](img/Phase1_02.png)